UniExeterRSE/LCAT-archived/docs/sources.md

 separated for RCP and season.
 These tables are indexed by grid cell location ID based on grid x/y position for quick access.

-#### Method 1 (Old method)
+#### Method 1 - Cell lookup

 When requesting climate data we specify a list of regions.
-We lookup all the 1km grid cells overlapped by all the regions, removing duplicates and average across the cells rather than storing averages for each boundary region.
+We lookup all the 1km grid cells overlapped by all the regions, removing duplicates and average across the climate model cells.
 This avoids counting grid cells twice if they overlap with multiple boundaries.

-This method is best for larger grid cells as overlaps will have more affect and the averaging will be relatively minor computation.
+This method is best for larger grid cells or smaller boundaries, as overlaps will have more affect and averaging cells will be a relatively minor computation.

-#### Method 2 (Currently used)
+#### Method 2 - Cached averages

 We cache all the grid cell averages for each boundary.
 Then the computation on the server is simply a matter of averaging the boundaries the user has selected (no secondary conversion to grid cell required).

-This method works better for smaller grid cells (1km) as larger boundaries can cover thousands of cells.
-The effect of duplicating edge cells that overlap neighbouring boundaries will be minimal.
+This method works better for smaller grid cells and larger boundaries, as e.g. The Scottish highlands boundary covers thousands of 1km grid cells.
+In these cases the effect of duplicating edge cells that overlap neighbouring boundaries will be minimal, and the compuatation cost becomes problematic.

 ### Processing steps